 Cradle Mountain is often snow-covered and provides dramatic views as you take the two-hour walk around Dove Lake at the base of the mountain.

 This wilderness area includes alpine heaths, old-growth rainforest, Tasmanian devils, platypus, quolls, and echidnas.
 There are a number of walks that can be taken through the national park, including climbing Cradle Mountain.
 Trout fishing and lake cruises are other activities on Dove Lake.

 Cradle Mountain is 2 and a half hours drive from both Launceston and Hobart.

-There are just so many unique things to do and see in Australia.
-All of the best Australia activities and tours are here
+- There are just so many unique things to do and see in Australia.
+All of the best Australian activities and tours are here